 Both of these used to sit in the right sidebar below the data about who you were following and who was following you.
 Not no more.
 They’ve been whacked.
 Fear not – they’ve not been completely erased.
 You can still access your lists from the menu in your main panel, and all of the sidebar information is now housed on your profile page.
+But, here’s the thing: most people won’t have picked up on this change.
+Twitter casually announced the change via their @support profile.
+Twitter Tweaks Emails Again, Highlights Connections.
 If you still receive e-mail notifications every time a new Twitter user follows you, you might have seen a change in the messages, starting between 10 and 11 am Pacific time today.

 The new messages do a better job matching Twitter's new corporate color scheme and global approach, while eliminating some joint follower information common in the previous round of notices.
 This puts more emphasis on the individual and how they describe themselves, and reverses the social endorsement to those you already follow, more than their paying attention to you.

 NY Times Editor Claims Twitter Killing Conversation, While His Tweets Spawn Conversation.
 There's been some buzz about NYTimes Editor Bill Keller's recent column, in which -- in true curmudgeon fashion -- he posits that Twitter and such are a problem because they are killing deep conversation: As a kind of masochistic experiment, the other day I tweeted "#TwitterMakesYouStupid.

 In response to this dynamic businesses are increasingly using Twitter to engage with customers, reach the media directly, and further establish themselves as thought leaders in their industry.
 You can even use Twitter for lead management or marketing automation.
 Listen to our free webinar with Laura Fitton, HubSpot's Inbound Marketing Evangelist, as she reveals the basics of Twitter and how you can use the channel for marketing and PR.
 Laura shares some established Twitter marketing processes, best practices, and examples of successful case studies.